Skip to main content

 Frequently Asked Questions

-Is LVP as good as hardwood?
 For practical purposes in Vancouver, premium LVP equals engineered hardwood on moisture resistance and daily maintenance — while being 30–50% cheaper.
-It won't have the same luxury perception in a high-end listing.
+It won't have the same luxury perception in a high-end listing, where solid or engineered hardwood still commands a premium.

-What's the most popular flooring in Vancouver condos right now?
 LVP in warm grey or light oak tones dominates 2026.
 Pergo, COREtec, and Karndean are most commonly specified by Vancouver contractors.
+Handleless cabinets and waterfall islands pair best with light oak LVP planks in a consistent direction throughout the unit.

-How long does flooring installation take?
 Most 1,000–1,500 sqft installations take 2–4 days.
-Our team can often complete standard LVP installations in a single day.
+Our team can often complete standard LVP installations in a single day with two experienced installers.

 Get a free flooring estimate →